Jonathan Miller (Kentucky politician)

-Jonathan Miller (born July 24, 1967) is a former American politician from the Commonwealth of Kentucky who served as Secretary for the Kentucky Finance and Administration Cabinet from December 2007 to 2011.
+Jonathan S. Miller (born July 24, 1967) is an American author, attorney, and former politician from the Commonwealth of Kentucky who served as Secretary for the Kentucky Finance and Administration Cabinet from December 2007 to 2011.
 Prior to this appointment, Miller was elected statewide twice and served as Kentucky State Treasurer from 1999 to 2007, becoming the first Jew to be elected to statewide office in Kentucky history.
 He is a member of the Democratic Party.
 Miller currently is the Member-in-Charge of Frost Brown Todd in Lexington, KY, and serves as General Counsel to the U.S. Hemp Roundtable, where he has emerged as one of the leading attorneys for, and advocates of, the U.S. hemp industry.

 Biography

 From Lexington, Miller graduated from Henry Clay High School and Harvard College and Law School.
 He is married to Lisa Miller, a mind-body health specialist, and the author of The Heart of Leadership for Women.
 They have two daughters, Emily and Abigail.